TalhaIsrar/AMBA_Protocols/tb/README.md

 # 🧪 AHB2APB Bridge Testbench

 This directory contains the **SystemVerilog testbench** used to **verify the functionality and timing behavior** of the `ahb_to_apb_bridge` module.
 The testbench simulates the transaction translation between the high-performance **AMBA AHB bus** and the low-power **APB bus**, validating data transfers, handshaking, pipelining, and idle scenarios.
+System Verilog Assertions (SVA) was also used to check timing relationships between signals.

 ---